SyedAliHamad/Golang-project/readme.md

 # WebApp for Viewing University Exams

-## This project is for my own practise and isn't completed yet.
+## This project is for my own practice and still under-developed.

 This is the repository for University Exams Viewing Project